 The desktop support analyst also provisions new computers, tablets and other company-issued IT resources.
 Based on a user’s job requirements, the desktop support analyst will select the appropriate hardware and software configurations and install them.
 And during a companywide system upgrade or refresh, these technology professionals are often called on to perform the majority of the work.

 The above is just a quick overview of the complex — and vital role — a desktop support analyst superhero plays in helping to support users and the business.
-If you decide to pursue this career path in IT, and have the right skills, you can expect to earn starting compensation in the $54,250 – $80,500 range.
-That’s a 4.5 percent increase over 2015 figures, according to the Salary Guide from Robert Half Technology.
+If you decide to pursue this career path in IT, and have the right skills, the salary midpoint for a desktop support analyst is $60,000.